qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 The :guilabel:`Histogram` menu allows you to view the distribution of the bands or colors in your raster.
 The histogram is generated automatically when you open the :guilabel:`Histogram` menu.
 All existing bands will be displayed together.
-You can save the histogram as an image with the |mActionFileSave| button.
+You can save the histogram as an image with the |fileSave| button.
-With the :guilabel:`Visibility` option in the |mAction| :guilabel:`Prefs/Actions` menu, you can display histograms of the individual bands.
+With the :guilabel:`Visibility` option in the |actionRun| :guilabel:`Prefs/Actions` menu, you can display histograms of the individual bands.
 You will need to select the option
 |radiobuttonoff| :guilabel:`Show selected band`.
 The :guilabel:`Min/max options` allow you to 'Always show min/max markers', to 'Zoom